Kyvois/aDVANCEd/README.md

 ## TypeScript

-As of version 2.0.1 we've added initial suppor
+As of version 2.0.1 we've added initial support for TypeScript.

+If you're